ZehraKoksal/SNPtotree/README.md

-# SNPtotree - A software to resolve the phylogeny of SNPs on non-recombining chromosomes
+# SNPtotree - A software to resolve the phylogeny of SNPs on non-recombining DNA

 Zehra Köksal¹, Leonor Gusmão², Claus Børsting¹, Vania Pereira¹